 The benefit of using NCERT Solutions Class 4 EVS Chapter 13 is that they summarise all oncepts in a well-structured manner with informative content to help students become aware of the environment.
 From an examination perspective, these topics are quite important, as they help students think outside the box.
 Find answers to more important questions with our well-designed and illustrative NCERT Solutions for Class 4 EVS.

 Access Solutions for NCERT Class 4 EVS Chapter 13 A River’s Tale

 1. Look carefully at the picture of the river.
 Read the words given below.

 Boat, flowing water, blue, fish, water-plants, river, foul smell, big ship, oil, river banks, factories, washing clothes, animals, other work, change, city.

 Use these words to make a story.
 Give a title to your story also.

-Once upon a time, there was a river with full of clear blue water and lots of fishes.
-Water plants were also present which provided good atmosphere for the aquatic animals.
-A factory was started near the river and a city grew up near it.
-Goods required for the factory was supplied through the river with the help of big ship.
+Once upon a time, there was a river with clear blue water and lots of fishes.
+Water plants were also present that provided good habitat for the aquatic animals.
+A factory was started near the river and a city grew near it.
+Goods required for the factory was supplied through the river with the help of big ships.
 Oil spills and effluents from the factory were discarded into the river.
 People from the nearby cities also bathed their animals and washed clothes in the river.
-This made the river foul smelling and filthy forever.
+This made the river foul smelling and filthy.
 It was no longer a river with clear water.